sunone5/awakaasha/README.md

 3.)
 Above maven command will Sucessfully Compile & Run & pass all the Junit5 Test cases & eventually build a diployable jar with depecdancies.

 4.)
-When you run "ServiceMonitor.java" individually you must go to browser and then type - localhost:9000 to see how service are working , you can periodically refresh browsor to see how service is working.
+When you run "ServiceMonitor.java" individually you must go to browser and then type - localhost:9000 to see how services are working , you can periodically refresh browsor to see how many services are working.

 It's look like.